 For more than 75 years, The University of Chicago has been a leader in research and training at the intersection of health and the social sciences.
 The Center for Health and the Social Sciences, founded in 2005, continues this legacy through our support of interdisciplinary health research and training initiatives on campus.

-Our center for interventional endoscopy program attracts patients from around the country due to our expertise, innovation, patient focus and strong partnerships.
+Our Center for Interventional Endoscopy (CERT) program attracts patients from around the country due to our expertise, innovation, patient focus and strong partnerships.

 The Center for Liver Diseases at the University of Chicago Medicine offers leading-edge approaches for diagnosing and treating the full range of chronic and acute liver diseases in adults.